alfahami/acemanager-cli/docs/README.md

 - Two objects of a class are equal when its fields contents are the same.

 #### Member.java
-Member class based on User table in the DB.
+Member class based on Member table in the DB.

 ##### Rules:
 - *Birth Date* **MUST** be in format *dd/MM/yyyy*.